 Sometimes maintenance software updates become so cumbersome that a plant disregards obvious fundamentals due to work overload.
 For example, the bill of material for equipment isn’t always up to date in the old system, and it will not be up to date in the new system unless an effort is made to improve the data.
 It is a common argument that it costs too much to update the bill of materials, yet we accept the cost of having each craftsperson use a significant amount of time every day looking for parts.

 In some plants, training is reduced to a minimum and often performed several months before the system is put in use.
 The result is that, at best, about 30% of the CMMS functionality is used and that only 30% of the people know how to use it effectively.
 This results in a 9% usage of the system.

 If your organization is ready to implement a new CMMS, make sure you update the bill of materials, standard job plans, equipment numbering, and asset numbering in the old system.
 Also, ask yourself if you plan and schedule jobs well today.
 If not, the problem is usually not the software.
 People will blame the software because it can’t talk back, but the real problems are lack of discipline in backlog management, prioritization issues, and the inability of operations and maintenance to coordinate production and maintenance schedules.

 Legend 7: Equipment criticality decides inspection frequency

 It is common to see plants base component inspection frequency on a criticality analysis study.
-At first, it may seem sensible to base inspection frequency on criticality of equipment, but let’s illustrate the misconception with an example.
+At first, it may seem sensible to base inspection frequency on criticality of equipment, but let’s illustrate this maintenance management legend with an example.

 Let’s assume we are setting the inspection frequency for a very simple component such as a bolt.
 Let’s assume the bolts in question are holding a mechanical seal on a pump.
 The pump and seal are very critical according to the criticality study.
 The inspection frequency for the highest criticality score is often recommended to one inspection every shift.